tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ServerHello message.
 This is the first message that is encrypted under keys derived from handshake_traffic_secret.

-The EncryptedExtensions message contains any extensions which should be protected, i.e., any which are not needed to establish the cryptographic context, but which are not associated with individual certificates.
+The EncryptedExtensions message contains extensions which should be protected, i.e., any which are not needed to establish the cryptographic context, but which are not associated with individual certificates.
 The client